astronomer/docs/astro/import-export-connections-variables.md

 ```
 See [Use environment variables on Astro](environment-variables.md#add-airflow-connections-and-variables-using-environment-variables) and refer to [`astro deployment variable create`](cli/astro-deployment-variable-create.md#examples) for more examples.

-### Airflow REST API
+## From Airflow REST API

 You can use [Airflow REST API with Astro](airflow-api.md) to setup import and export workflow for your connections and variables and easily replicate your Deployment settings.
+You can use REST API only if your connections and variables are stored in Airflow's metadata database.

 To export connections from any Airflow environment, you can use the [List Connections API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/get_connections) and [Get Connection API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/get_connection).